image of a notepad with notes (for a private tutor)

 MISSION 12: RALLY ROUND

-More details coming soon!
-Commander Palmer arrives in the nick of time to defend Percival Base alongside Esparza, Byron, and Hale, where the UNSC is already under heavy siege by Atriox, the captured Boast No More, and a Banished army.
+Commander Palmer arrives in the nick of time to defend Percival Base alongside Esparza, Byron, and Hale, where the UNSC is already under heavy siege by Atriox, the captured Boast No More, and an army of Banished pirates.
 Red Team and the Master Chief arrive at different times to lend support, but Atriox has already won his way inside the prison.
 Once the base has been secured, the Master Chief gives chase.

 INTERLUDE: THE HERALD